Autodesk-Forge/forge-rcw.file.migration-revit.addon/README.md

 - .NET Framework basic knowledge with C#
 - Revit API knowledge.

+# Security considerations
+This version does not implement any security measures to protect your Forge keys, it uses the user environment variables to save your Forge keys, this may not be safe enough when delivering the application to your customer(s).

+If you are interrested to learn few technics to help on protecting your application and your Forge keys, please refer to the 'secure-dev' branch at https://github.com/Autodesk-Forge/forge.wpf.csharp when you consider to deliver your application to a customer.
+The sample here is present and 'unsecure' to keep the code simple and ease of read to learn the Revit and Forge API.

 # Running locally
 - For using this sample, you need an Autodesk developer credentials.
 Visit the [Forge Developer Portal](https://developer.autodesk.com), sign up for an account, then [create an app](https://developer.autodesk.com/myapps/create).
 For this new app, use http://localhost:3000/api/forge/callback/oauth as Callback URL.
 Finally take note of the Client ID and Client Secret.